in Honor of

 The print used in this test was made with an Epson R2000 printer.
 The original digital file is below.

-From The Americans…60 years after Frank artists’ book.
+Selection from The Americans…60 years after Frank artists’ book by Daniel D. Teoli Jr.